Top 5 Pro Tips for a new Puget SystemWritten on March 1, 2019 by Chad Warmenhoven

 2. "How many USB devices do I need and WHERE do I plug them in?"

-For the first boot we recommend connecting as few USB/peripheral devices as possible in an effort to eliminate any possible environmental issues.
+For the first boot we recommend connecting as few USB/peripheral devices as possible in an effort to avoid common first boot issues.

 3. "How does power affect my system?"

 - There are a plethora of different factors that influence system stability when it comes to power: UPS (Uninterruptable Power Supply), Battery backups, power strips vs directly into the wall; overall power draw at idle and under load.
-Wattage load information can be found here:
+Wattage load information is recorded during the benchmarking phase here at Puget, if you would like those number please reach out to the support department and we can provide that.

 4. "Should I create a local account or a Microsoft account?"